 Head to Brixham Theatre for a uniquely enthralling musical play of adventure, mystery and heroism with sword-fighting, story-telling and dance.

-This play is suitable for teens and their families.
+This play, presented by Opera Anywhere, is suitable for teens and their families.

 Find out more and book tickets through the Brixham Theatre website.